 King Mufasa, head lion in charge of the Pridelands, is one of the most iconic and loving paternal figures in the Disney canon.
-Sporting the rich, deep voice of James Earl Jones, Mufasa commands respect without ever being overly serious or aloof.
+Sporting the rich, deep voice of James Earl Jones, Mufasa commands respect without ever being overly serious or an aloof ruler.
 The brawny lion is a lasting figure of strength, wisdom and humility in young Simba’s life, a role model to the young prince, and occasionally a playmate.
 He’s easygoing and approachable, but he can easily be stern and imposing to anyone when he needs to be.
-We don’t dive too deeply into Mufasa’s personality, since he’s basically in this movie to be a good dad and then die, but we do know he would give up his life for his son and he isn’t a perfect king, naturally.
-Simba becomes a bit spoiled under his watch, and while his hostile relationship with his brother is two-way street (what went down between these two in the past will always be a mystery) Mufasa still trusts the lion who hates his guts, apparently hoping their familial bond with make Scar reliable (he was so wrong).
+We don’t dive too deeply into Mufasa’s personality, since he’s basically in this movie to be a good, likable dad and then die, but we do know he would give up his life for his son and he isn’t a perfect king, naturally.
+Simba becomes a bit spoiled under his watch, and while his hostile relationship with his bitter brother is two-way street (what went down between these two in the past will always be a mystery) Mufasa still trusts the lion who hates his guts, apparently hoping their familial bond would at least make Scar reliable (he was so wrong).
 When a ghostly Mufasa makes contact with Simba again after years of silence, I can’t be the only one who thinks of Jor-El from Richard Donner’s “Superman“, right?
 Mufasa’s sideman, in life, is his majordomo, Zazu.
 Zazu is one of Disney’s several stuffy Brits, and something of a blowhard who’ll talk big when he’s around Mufasa and turn wimpy elsewhere, but he’s still a likable character.
 Zazu cares greatly about the royal family, he’s a hard worker, and he has to put up with so much lion dickiness in this movie from almost everyone.